menu

 Demographics

-The per capita income in Madison in 2018 was $24,115, which is low income relative to Illinois and the nation.
-This equates to an annual income of $96,460 for a family of four.
-However, Madison contains both very wealthy and poor people as well.
+The per capita income in Madison in 2022 was $21,247, which is low income relative to Illinois and the nation.
+This equates to an annual income of $84,988 for a family of four.
+Madison also has one of the higher rates of people living in poverty in the nation, with 30.77% of its population below the federal poverty line.

 Madison is an extremely ethnically-diverse city.
 The people who call Madison home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Madison residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Madison include Polish, German, English, Irish, and Czech.
+Important ancestries of people in Madison include German, Polish, Eastern European, English, and Ghanian.

 The most common language spoken in Madison is English.
 Other important languages spoken here include Spanish and Polish.